Athens in November 2025: Travel Tips, Weather & Top Things to Do

 Athens Authentic Marathon

-• What to expect: Over 50,000 runners tackle the historic route.
-Register months early or line up to cheer at central milestones like Syntagma or the final stretch.
+50,000+ runners on the historic route.
+Register months ahead or cheer at spots like Syntagma or the stadium finish.

 Polytechnic Uprising Anniversary

-• What to expect: A day of protest commemorating the 1973 student revolt.
-Expect closures, marches, and heavy police presence.
-Some sites shut early for safety.
+Commemorates the 1973 student revolt.
+Expect marches, closures, and heavy police presence.
+Some sites close early.

 Athens International Digital Arts Festival (final days)